giraudremi92/giraudremi92/README.md

 ## Beyond Code 🎮

-When I'm not architecting ML pipelines or fine-tuning models, you'll find me playing **Claymore: Obscure**.
-Exploring games that blend narrative depth with unconventional gameplay — the kind that makes you think.

----

-**Let's connect if you're building the future of AI infrastructure, sovereign solutions, or agentic systems** 👉 [LinkedIn](#) | [Email](#)
+**Let's connect if you're building the future of AI infrastructure, sovereign solutions, or agentic systems**